sbracegirdle/sbracegirdle.github.io/src/posts/2024-02-22-react-anti-patterns.md

 The above is a contrived example, but respresents a real world problem.
 Each of the effects are partially dependent on each other to create spaghetti code that is difficult to follow.
 Code like this is going to be impossible to understand, hard to test, and riddled with bugs.

 I think this can be the result of overcomplicating the problem space in our head, which is easy to do when we're solving a non-trivial problem.
-A useful idea here might be to take a step away from the code, return to it fresh and look for alternative designs that lead to simpler code.
+A useful idea here might be to take a step away from the code, return to it fresh and look for alternative designs that lead to simpler code — can we break up the components in a way that avoids the effects?
+Can we move logic from front-end to back-end that avoids the problem?
+Can we simplify the data model somehow?

 ## Anti-pattern 2 — Unnecessary state

-State is an important concept in React, allowing us to track values entered by the user before we're ready to send them to the back-end for persistence.
-But, a common issue is that it gets overused.
+State is an important concept in React, allowing us to hold values entered by the user before we're ready to send them to the back-end for persistence.
+But, a common issue is accidental misuse.
 Let's look at an example of that:

 ```jsx
 function UnnecessaryState() {